Acute tubular necrosis is a kidney disorder involving damage to the tubule cells of the kidneys, which can lead to acute kidney failure.

-Treatment focuses on preventing the excess buildup of fluids and wastes, while allowing the kidneys to heal.
-Patients should be watched closely for deterioration of kidney function.
+Treatment focuses on preventing the buildup of fluids and wastes, while allowing the kidneys to heal.

 Temporary dialysis can remove excess waste and fluids.
-This can make you feel better, and may make the kidney failure easier to control.
-Dialysis may not be necessary for all people, but is often lifesaving, especially if serum potassium is dangerously high.
+This can help improve your symptoms so that you feel better.
+It may also make kidney failure easier to control.
+Dialysis may not be necessary for all people, but is often lifesaving, especially if potassium is dangerously high.

 Dialysis may be needed in the following cases:

-Promptly treating conditions that can lead to decreased blood flow as well as decreased oxygen to the kidneys can reduce the risk of acute tubular necrosis.
+Promptly treating conditions that can lead to decreased blood flow as well as decreased oxygen to the kidneys can reduce the risk for ATN.

 Blood transfusions are crossmatched to reduce the risk of incompatibility reactions.

-Carefully monitor exposure to medications that can be toxic to the kidney.
-Have your blood levels of these medications checked regularly.
-Drink a lot of fluids after having any radiocontrast dyes to allow them to be removed from the body and reduce the risk of kidney damage.
+Drink a lot of fluids after having any contrast dyes to allow them to be removed from the body and reduce the risk for kidney damage.